Code-Institute-Submissions/Ikigai-traverse/README.md

 Ikigai Traverse seeks to provide players with a pleasant and engaging approach to explore and think about these four crucial parts of their lives and how to find the junction between them.
 The goal of the game is to promote self-discovery, personal development, and a deeper comprehension of one's interests, skills, and possible contributions to society.

-I want also to tell the player that I wish him a nice traverse and I wish that after the game he will be able to unlock his own IKIGAI.
+To every player who embarks on this journey with the Ikigai Traverse Game, I wish you a pleasant traverse.
+May you unlock and embrace your unique IKIGAI by the end.

 ![Responsive Design Check Screenshot](src/assets/screenshots/responsive_design-check.png)